 - When opening a bank account in the UAE, a Current Account usually comes with a checkbook, and a Savings Account usually does not.

 - Banks in the UAE normally require a higher minimum deposit for Current Accounts with cheque books - from AED 2,000 to AED 10,000 is common.
 An additional fee of AED 50 to AED 100 is charged per month if the balance goes below the minimum.

 Post Dated Cheques (PDC) in Dubai and UAE

-- Post Dated Checks (PDCs) are commonly used as a method of guaranteeing payment for a large item or service over time, for example private school fees, accommodation rental payments.
+- Post Dated Checks (PDCs) are often used as a method of guaranteeing payment for a large item or service over time, for example private school fees, accommodation rental payments.

 - Personal loans, car loans, home mortgages might require monthly PDCs for the full period as payment security.
 And yes, that does mean manually writing out 48 cheques for a 4 year car loan.

 - If payments are automatically deducted from a bank account, a single PDC might be asked for as security.

 Check Fraud and Bounced Cheques in Dubai and UAE